-Schools all over the world are using iPad and Mac to teach transformative lessons and activities, no matter where students are learning.
+ń Schools all over the world are using iPad and Mac to teach transformative lessons and activities, no matter where students are learning.
 As teachers incorporate technology into their lessons, they empower students to be self-directed and collaborative learners.
-This document shares the successes that K-12 and higher education institutions have observed with Apple devices, both in and out of the classroom.
+This document shares the successes that primary, secondary and higher education institutions have observed with Apple devices, both in and out of the classroom.
 This document highlights the results and trends that institutions using Apple products have observed.
-The data in this document is self-reported by the institutions - Apple wasn't involved in gathering or analyzing the data and doesn't have any knowledge of the methodologies used.
-Motivation and Engagement stories highlight how schools using Apple technology have smoothly transitioned to at-home, hybrid, or asynchronous learning, as well as how technology initiatives at schools have fostered creative and accessible learning environments that continue to attract new students.
-Collaboration and Feedback stories show how virtual classrooms, video chat, and accessories like Apple Pencil have allowed for meaningful and personalized communication and feedback in increasingly mobile and paperless environments.
+The data in this document is self-reported by the institutions - Apple wasn't involved in gathering or analysing the data and doesn't have any knowledge of the methodologies used.
+Motivation and Engagement stories highlight how schools using Apple technology have smoothly transitioned to home, hybrid or asynchronous learning, as well as how technology initiatives at schools have fostered creative and accessible learning environments that continue to attract new students.
+Collaboration and Feedback stories show how virtual classrooms, video chat and accessories like Apple Pencil have allowed for meaningful and personalised communication and feedback in increasingly mobile and paperless environments.
 Academic Achievement stories illustrate assessment outcomes and showcase student projects that have real-world applications.
 Productivity and Efficiency stories describe some of the ways that Apple technology has aided institutional efficiency and savings.
 A number of school spotlights are included throughout, sharing stories from institutions whose results speak to more than one of these thematic categories.

-"Because Apple products allow them to develop professional projects, students are both encouraged and motivated to take ownership of their own learning, which creates a culture of drive."

-Dana Karczewski

-Principal

-Meadow Ridge School

-Orland Park, Illinois, United States

-A survey published by the Wall Street Journal found that student attendance rates fell in 75 percent of U.S. school districts as the 2020 academic year went on - dropping by 1.5 percent each month.
+Motivation and Engagement iPad and Mac in Education Results | June 2022 "Because Apple products allow them to develop professional projects, students are both encouraged and motivated to take ownership of their own learning, which creates a culture of drive."
+Dana Karczewski Principal Meadow Ridge School Orland Park, Illinois, United States A survey published by the Wall Street Journal found that student attendance rates fell in 75% of US education authorities as the 2020 academic year went on - dropping by 1.5% each month.
 A 2020 UNICEF report estimated that 1 billion children are at risk of falling behind.
-It found that government policy measures to ensure learning continuity through broadcast or digital media could potentially reach a maximum of 69 percent of preprimary to secondary students globally.
-Access to technology helped prepare staff and students to continue teaching and learning when they were faced with the challenges of moving to at-home learning.

-Old River School

-Downey, California, United States

-In this public school for fourth and fifth grade, 76 percent of students are eligible for free or reduced lunch and 19.1 percent are English-language learners.
-Using iPad and MacBook, students and faculty were able to smoothly transition to at-home learning, and the school recorded a 95 percent attendance rate during that time.

-95%

-at-home learning attendance rate

-IELEV Schools

-Istanbul, Turkey

-This private K-12 school began their one-to-one iPad initiative in 2016.
-Students from fourth grade on use iPad, and high school students use MacBook Air.
-Because of IELEV's vision of tightly integrating collaborative technology, students and staff were already familiar with their devices and platforms when schools moved to at-home learning, and 97 percent of students remained in attendance.
+It found that government policy measures to ensure learning continuity through broadcast or digital media could potentially reach a maximum of 69% of pre-primary to secondary students globally.
+Access to technology helped prepare staff and students to continue teaching and learning when they were faced with the challenges of moving to home learning.
+Old River School Downey, California, United States In this school for years 5 and 6, 76% of students are eligible for free or reduced lunches and 19.1% are English-language learners.
+Using iPad and MacBook, students and staff were able to smoothly transition to home learning and the school recorded a 95% attendance rate during that time.
+IELEV Schools Istanbul, Turkey This private school for ages 5-18 began their one-to-one iPad initiative in 2016.
+Students from year 5 onwards use iPad and high school students use MacBook Air.
+Because of IELEV's vision of tightly integrating collaborative technology, students and staff were already familiar with their devices and platforms when schools moved to home learning, and 97% of students remained in attendance.

-97%

-at-home learning attendance rate